Best fridge magnet toys for fun while you cook

 Age

 Pieces that are too small are dangerous for children under 3.
-Pay close attention to this because you don't want them to swallow a magnet.
+Pay close attention to this because you don't want them to get one magnet swallow.

 In addition, some sets may be safe, but release the plates when they get wet.
 Like with the Melissa & Doug and Xylolin play sets.